Skip to main content

 Change is possible, but only if the narcissist recognizes their patterns and genuinely wants to heal.
 It requires deep self-reflection, which many avoid.

 Tushar Mangl is a counsellor and author of The Avenging Act.
-He writes on personal finance, mental health, and the art of living a balanced life.
+He writes on personal finance, books, mental health, and the art of living a balanced life.
 His work champions a greener, better society.

 Comments